unicorn-bi/Unicorn-Hybrid-Black-Windows-APIs/c-api/unicorn-c-api-reference.md

 #### Get Bluetooth Adapter Info
 int UNICORN_GetBluetoothAdapterInfo(UNICORN_BLUETOOTH_ADAPTER_INFO *bluetoothAdapterInfo)

-Retrieves information about the used Bluetooth Adapter.
+Retrieves information about the used Bluetooth Adapter.<br/>
-Evaluates which Bluetooth adapter is currently in use and whether it is the recommended (delivered) Bluetooth adapter.
+Evaluates which Bluetooth adapter is currently in use and whether it is the recommended (delivered) Bluetooth adapter.<br/>

 PARAMETERS<br/>
 - bluetoothAdapterInfo<br/>